wp-plugins/finance-calculator-with-application-form/readme.txt

 2. Administration section

 == Changelog ==

+= 1.3.3 =
+* Changed name of email sender in application form instead of using the default "wordpress@yourdomain.com" (thanks @RedBlood)
+* Changed email headers to be actually sent as text/html

 = 1.3.2 =
 * Added a new plugin path detection and fixed some more WordPress configurations